-The main focus of the SDGs
+The main focuses of the SDGs

 - Social: human issues such as health, education, quality of life and justice.